thephpleague/period/README.md

 #### Period::merge(Period $period)

-Merge two `Period` object by return a new `Period` object which starting DateTime is the smallest of both objects and the ending DateTime is the biggest between bith objects.
+Merge two `Period` objects by returning a new `Period` object which starting endpoint is the smallest and the excluded endpoint is the biggest between both objects.

 ```php